isomerpages/pa-cdcse/_available-support/Jobs Nearby @ CDC.md

 <h4><strong>Why Choose Jobs Nearby?</strong></h4>
 <p>Living in South East means you're close to Changi Airport, Changi Business
 Park, and dozens of markets and coffeeshops - all offering different types of work.
-We know the area,, and recognise that everyone's situation and needs are different.</p>
+We know the area, and recognise that everyone's situation and needs are different.</p>
 <p>Maybe you're in Bedok caring for elderly parents and need work nearby.
 Perhaps you're a professional in Eunos ready for your next career move.